 Each new play is made of 99 voices, inspired by real men’s and women’s stories, transformed by collaborative writing and staged by collaborative teams.

-The 99 project offers participants a unique platform for creative expression and new experiences to experiment without danger.
+The 99 project offers participants a unique platform for creative expression to experiment without danger.

 The whole project value collaborative work, diversity and accountability.
 It is driven by volunteers working in small groups coached by professionals and making autonomous decisions.